ml5js/Intro-ML-Arts-IMA-F19/04_diy_neural/data-tutorial.md

 ```
 =IF(E2="?", RANDBETWEEN((AVERAGE(E:E)-STDEV(E:E)),(AVERAGE(E:E)+STDEV(E:E))), IF(E2=E2, E2))
 ```
-Use the same process you used in the previous step to autofill the whole column.
+Follow the same process you used in the previous step to create a new column and autofill the entire column.
 Because the number are random, you will not get the exact number below, but you should manually check a few of the results to make sure that the values were filled in correctly.

 ![generated ages](images/generate_age.png)

 Finally, there is one missing value in the fare column.
 Let’s delete that row to keep it simple.

 ![row with missing fare](images/missing_fare.png)

 Now our dataset is looking pretty good!